khaledghobashy/uraeus_mbd/README.md

 ***An open-source framework for the modeling, simulation and visualization of constrained multi-body systems.***

+---

+### Multi-Body Systems

+In modern literature, multi-body systems refer to modern mechanical systems that are often very complex and consist of many components interconnected by joints and force elements such as springs, dampers, and actuators.
+Examples of multi-body systems are machines, mechanisms, robotics, vehicles, space structures, and bio-mechanical systems.
+The dynamics of such systems are often governed by complex relationships resulting from the relative motion and joint forces between the components of the system.
+[1]

-A multi-body system is hereby defined as *a finite number of material bodies connected in an arbitrary fashion by mechanical joints that limit the relative motion between pairs of bodies*.
-Practitioners of multi-body dynamics study the generation and solution of the equations governing the motion of such systems [1].
+Therefore, a multi-body system is hereby defined as *a finite number of material bodies connected in an arbitrary fashion by mechanical joints that limit the relative motion between pairs of bodies*.

+Practitioners of multi-body dynamics study the generation and solution of the equations governing the motion of such systems [2].

 ---